cmichi/stellar-slack-payment-notifications/README.md

 Your Slack user, team id, and channels to which you subscribe are stored in a private database.
 They are only used for the purposes of notifying you when new payments for a Stellar account to which you subscribed happen.
+This information is not shared with any third party.

 ## Support